kvvasuu/kvvasuu/README.md

 I'm a developer passionate about crafting modern, engaging, and interactive applications for both web and mobile.
 My current focus is on **React**, **Next.js**, and **TypeScript**, where I build scalable and maintainable front-end architectures.
 I also develop **mobile apps** using **React Native** and explore **3D technologies** with **Three.js**, creating immersive experiences that push the boundaries of traditional web design.
-Driven by the *“No zero days”* mindset, I’m always learning, experimenting, and growing as a developer.

 <h2 align="left">🌐 Tech Stack:</h2>